Alice Childress Spotlights African American Stereotypes

 In Alice Childress’s 1957 play, “Trouble in Mind,” two titanic figures confront each other at a rehearsal of an “anti-lynching” script.
-The fictional new script, “Chaos in Belleville,” takes place on a southern plantation during slavery, parading offensive racial stereotypes.
+The fictional script, titled “Chaos in Belleville,” takes place on a southern plantation during slavery, and it parades offensive racial stereotypes.

-Playing seasoned African American actor Wiletta Mayer, the incomparable Patrice Johnson Chevannes starts by humoring the European American director Al Manners (commanding David Harbour).
+Playing seasoned African American actor Wiletta Mayer, the incomparable Patrice Johnson Chevannes starts by humoring her antagonist European American director Al Manners (commanding David Harbour).
 Wiletta’s sharp insights reveal a worldly woman, who knows how to appease overbearing liberals.

-Her arrogant onstage director, Al Manners represents liberal support for the 50s Black cause—while still looming over actual Black lives.
+The arrogant director Al Manners represents liberal support for the 50s Black cause—while still looming over actual Black lives.
 Wiletta and Al are headed for confrontation, reflected in the following decades of protests, assassinations, and racism.

 We soon see into Manners’ contorted heart.
 He abuses and embarrasses all the actors.
 Manners even takes out his wrath on subservient Stage Manager Eddie Fenton (open-hearted Johnny Rice), continually asserting privilege.

 They are rehearsing “Chaos in Belleville,” which features a cowardly mass lynching on a southern plantation.
 This terrible history is relived in a startling monologue by wise veteran actor Sheldon Forrester (compassionate Steven Anthony Jones)—a real gem!

 By Act Two, Al has questioned Wiletta’s abilities—even though she awes them with her heartfelt reading and singing.
 When Wiletta finally explodes, we enter the brave new world of 60s demands for equality–and we feel a great liberation.